-2002 OCS ROC Annual Emissions: 3,329 tons per year
+2002 OCS ROC Annual Emissions: 3,499 tons per year

-- 13% Stationary Sources: 426 tons per year Primarily Oil and Gas Production (Fugitives from Crude Oil Valves). - 25% Mobile Sources: 825 tons per year Mostly Ships (Foreign Motor Ships), Recreational Boats, and Commercial Boats. - 62% Natural Sources: 2,079 tons per year All from Geogenic Sources (Gas Seeps and Oil Seeps).
+- 12% Stationary Sources: 426 tons per year Primarily oil and gas production (fugitives from crude oil valves). - 28% Mobile Sources: 995 tons per year Mostly ships (foreign motor ships), recreational boats, and commercial boats. - 60% Natural Sources: 2,079 tons per year All from geogenic sources (gas seeps and oil seeps).

-2002 OCS NOx Annual Emissions: 14,341 tons per year
+2002 OCS NOx Annual Emissions: 14,325 tons per year

-- 2% Stationary Sources: 305 tons per year Primarily Oil and Gas Production (Natural Gas Turbine IC Engines). - 98% Mobile Sources: 14,036 tons per year Predominantly Ships (Foreign Motor Ships).
+- Stationary Sources: 305 tons per year Primarily oil and gas production (natural gas turbine IC engines). - ✤ 98% Mobile Sources: 14,019 tons per year Predominantly ships (foreign motor ships).

-The 2002 marine shipping inventory was developed using ship-specific data including ship name, vessel number, ship type, and cruising speed that were obtained from the Southern

-California Marine Exchange and Port Hueneme.
+The 2002 marine shipping inventory was developed using ship-specific data including ship name, vessel number, ship type, and cruising speed that were obtained from the Southern California Marine Exchange and Port Hueneme.
 The 2002 marine shipping inventory is based on estimating emissions by utilizing the ship-specific power consumption data for each ship that transited the coast of the county during 2002.
 Ship power data were obtained from the Lloyds Maritime Database and correlated to each ship transiting the Santa Barbara Channel by a unique vessel number.
-Utilizing ship speed data along with a ship travel distance of 130 miles (countyline to county-line distance), the amount of time it took each ship to transit the Santa Barbara County coastline was determined.
+Utilizing ship speed data along with a ship travel distance of 130 miles (county-line to county-line distance), the amount of time it took each ship to transit the Santa Barbara County coastline was determined.
 Emissions were then calculated by essentially multiplying together transit time, ship power, number of transits through the Channel and a NOx emission factor that ranges from 16.32 grams per kilowatt-hour for cargo ships to 17.09 grams per kilowatt-hour for container ships.
 It is assumed that the ships operate at 70 percent load while in transit.

-Of the 12,940 tons of NOx emissions in 2002, about 88% are from foreign motor ships with about 9% from U.S. motor ships.
+Of the 12,940 tons of $NO_x$ emissions in 2002, about 88% are from foreign motor ships with about 9% from U.S. motor ships.

-It should be noted that based on Community Advisory Council comments and suggestions, marine shipping base year $NO_x$ emissions have been revised using a $NO_x$ factor of 18.1 grams per horsepower-hour consistent with the methodology used by the California Air Resources Board (ARB) for calculating marine shipping emissions.
-The previous base year $NO_x$ factor of 17.09 grams per horsepower-hour has been retained for the future-year marine shipping $NO_x$ emission since it reflects the International Maritime Organization (IMO) standard.
+It should be noted that based on Community Advisory Council comments and suggestions, marine shipping base year $NO_x$ emissions have been revised using a $NO_x$ factor of 18.1 grams per kilowatt-hour consistent with the methodology used by the California Air Resources Board (ARB) for calculating marine shipping emissions.
+The previous base year $NO_x$ factor of 17.09 grams per kilowatt-hour has been retained for the future-year marine shipping $NO_x$ emission since it reflects the International Maritime Organization (IMO) standard.
 It is assumed that ships traversing the Santa Barbara Channel will meet the IMO $NO_x$ standard by the first milestone year of 2010.
 Also consistent with ARB's marine shipping emissions calculation methodology, the load factor has been revised from 70% to 80%.
 The 80% load factor is constant through each of the inventory years.